wpilibsuite/frc-docs/source/docs/software/actuators/overview.rst

 -----------------
 A speed controller is responsible on your robot for making motors move.
-For brushed DC motors such as CIMs or 775s, the speed controller regulates the voltage that the motor recieves, much like a light bulb.
+For brushed DC motors such as CIMs or 775s, the speed controller regulates the voltage that the motor receives, much like a light bulb.
 For brushless speed controllers such as the Spark MAX, the controller regulates the power delivered to each "phase" of the motor.